andrzejressel/pulumi-wasm-deploy-testing/README.md

 PoC of Pulumi support for WASM.

-Currently, supports very simple code for very simple providers (no complex objects) for hand written glue code - for now only random.
+Currently, supports very simple code for very simple providers (no complex objects).